History of High Speed 2: Link to High Speed 1

 The Chairman of the National Infrastructure Commission, Lord Adonis, said on 10 January 2017 in the House of Commons: “On the face of it, it seems absurd that there is not a connection between the two [HS1 and HS2], but because the service would be so intermittent - with the best will in the world, only a few trains a day would run on that service - I very much doubt it would be taken up in any big way."
 He added that airlines already offered enough cheap services from the Continent to Birmingham and Manchester.

 Phase 2 – West Midlands to Manchester and Leeds

-Phase two will create two branch lines from Birmingham running north either side of the Pennines creating a "Y" network.
+Phase two was to create two branch lines from Birmingham running north either side of the Pennines creating a "Y" network.
 Phase 2 is split into two phases, phase 2a and 2b.
 Phase 2a is the section from Lichfield to Crewe on the western section of the "Y" and phase 2b the remainder of phase 2.